 MONROE, CT — Planning and Zoning Commission members are evaluating new uses meant to breathe life into the former Stevenson Lumber property at 1585 Monroe Turnpike and 421 Old Zoar Road — land was most recently used by Truss Tech, a manufacturing facility for pre-engineered roof and floor wood trusses.

-John Kimball and his wife, Jill, are proposing text amendments and zone change for a new Stevenson Business District 2, which would expand permitted uses on the site by allowing a commercial parking and indoor cultivation facilities.
+John Kimball, an acting consultant for the applicant, is proposing text amendments and zone change for a new Stevenson Business District 2, which would expand permitted uses on the site by allowing a commercial parking and indoor cultivation facilities.

 “The entryway and how it looks from the street is very important to us,” John Kimball said.
 “Every time we build a building, this site will be cleaner than it was with less pavement than there was.
 This will have that benefit at the end of the day and I think it will be something we’re all proud of when we’re done.”